 Medications, Immunizations, Problems etc.

 Granularity of Data being returned or accessed: Granularity of Data being returned refers to the information that is returned due to the execution of a DAF query.
 This is commonly known as Query Results.
 Query Results can contain individual Patient Level Data or aggregate Population Level data which are defined below.
 Patient Level Data: When the granularity of data access is “Patient Level Data”, the HealthIT systems responding to the queries are expected to return information for each patient(s) that meets the query criteria.
-For example

-If the query is about a single patient, the query results will be specific to the identified patient.

-In the case where the query identifies generic criteria such as “age > 50 and HbA1c >7%”, the query results should contain discrete information for each patient who meets the specified criteria.

-Standards such as C-CDA, FHIR, QRDA Category I and HL7 v2.5.1 message formats are used to encode individual patient level data.
+The returned information can be complete clinical documents such as C-CDA or it could be in the form of HL7 FHIR resources such as Problems, Medications.
+Standards such as C-CDA, HL7 FHIR resources, QRDA Category I and HL7 v2.5.1 message formats are used to encode individual patient level data.

 Population Level Data: When the granularity of data access is “Population Level Data”, the HealthIT systems responding to the queries are expected to return summary information about the population that meets the criteria.
 Population information could be